Community Discussion on Latinx Issues & Animal Agriculture : Indybay

 Animal Ag and factory farms depend heavily on the bodies of Latinx and indigenous people to survive.
 They exploit people with a systemic approach that has been refined over the decades due to unchecked injustice being able to persist.
+From the fields, slaughterhouses to restaurants, the vast majority of workers here are latino/a/x/ or indigenous.
 We will be discussing how we as Latinxs have been implicated into this industry and people will be able to share their experiences and thoughts on this subject and other subjects at large.

 *This will be a closed space for people that identify as Latinx/indigenous.*